Patagonia Rebelde: Second strike and repression

 Colonel Héctor Benigno Varela's 10th Cavalry Regiment was ordered to return to Santa Cruz Province in November.
 His company commanders in the second expedition were captains Pedro Viñas Ibarra and Pedro E. Camposare.
 A detachment of National Gendarmerie troops was also added to the cavalry force.
 This unit sailed for Santa Cruz on 4 November 1921.
 In the meantime, as a group of ten strikers approached the Estancia Bremen, the German ranch owner and his parents sensing danger, sought to defend their property with carbines and two strikers were killed and four were wounded in the exchange of fire.
 In response the strikers took several ranch owners and their families hostage and reportedly killed and raped some.
 Upon disembarking at Santa Cruz port the 10th Cavalry Regiment soon made its presence felt with arbitrary arrests and executions.
 After a clash in Punta Alta the 10th Cavalry Regiment liberated 14 hostages.
 But the soldiers were also reported to have killed some 100 unarmed workers suspected of collaborating with the strikers, among them Santiago González, a stonemason at the local Argentina National Bank (Banco de la Nación Argentina) branch.
 González, an anarchist, was forced to dig his own grave before being shot.
 Albino Argüelles, secretary general of the Sociedad Obrera of San Julián, a blacksmith and a member of the Socialist Party, was also captured and shot in November 1921.
 In December one of the ranch owners, Daniel Ramírez, was himself taken into detention under the orders of captain Anaya for assisting and actively cooperating with the armed strikers.
 Ramírez was executed in the first week of February 1922 after having been brutally tortured for over a week.
 His wife and several local merchants intervened and pleaded for his life, but this was to no avail.
 At Paso Ibáñez a large column of some 900 demoralized armed strikers tried to negotiate a favorable surrender with Colonel Varela but were soon rebuffed and retreated to regroup at Río Chico and Estancia Bella Vista after freeing those they had taken captive as hostages.
 In the meantime the local police forces hunted down and arrested or executed those sympathetic to the armed uprising.
 The cavalry regiment captured some 480 strikers in the interior at Cañadón León along with 4,000 horses and 298 rifles and carbines and 49 revolvers.
 More than half of those captured at Cañadón León were executed before the firing squads stopped.
 The regiment then stormed La Anita and Menéndez Behety estancias and some 80 ranch owners and their families as well as captured policemen and other civilians were released in the operation, with around 500 captured strikers being executed.
 The armed strikers, knowing there would be no mercy, made a desperate last stand at Tehuelches train station but were defeated after a one-hour long battle and the survivors marched off to firing squads.
 At Estación Tehuelches (today's Pico Truncado) the army lost the only soldier killed in action during the campaign, Private Fernando Pablo Fischer.
-The other soldier to die in the operations was another conscript, 19-year-old Domingo Montenegro from the Clase 900 (1900 intake of conscripts), shot and killed in error in the darkness by Private Eusebio Peralta while Montenegro returned to his vivac from sentry duties, according to historian Osvaldo Bayer who referred to the conscripts disparagingly as "poor rifle slavemen".
+The other soldier to die in the operations was a corporal, 19-year-old Domingo Montenegro, shot and killed in error in the darkness by Clase 900 (1900 draft class) Private Eusebio Peralta while Montenegro returned to his vivac from sentry duties, according to historian Osvaldo Bayer who referred to the conscripts disparagingly as "poor rifle slavemen".